jgorset/fandjango/README.md

 **Q:** *Why does Django raise a CSRF exception when my application loads in the Facebook canvas?*

 **A:** As of March 2011, Facebook's initial request to your application is a HTTP POST request that evaluates to an attempt at cross-site request forgery by Django's built-in CSRF protection.
-You may remedy this by either disabling CSRF protection altogether, or bouncing Facebook's initial request to an intermediate view that is exempt from it.
+Fandjango remedies this by overriding the request method of POST requests that only contain a signed request to GET, but you need to make sure that its middleware is loaded before Django's `CsrfViewMiddleware`.

 **Q:** *Why does Fandjango set a new header called "P3P"?*